sojiborin2025/EDGE_SmartClip/README.md

 2.  **Format Cleaning:** Automatically removes redundant Markdown symbols (##, **, etc.).
 3.  **Wrapping & Conversion:** Quickly add quotes or wrap text into ` ```TXT ``` ` code blocks.
 4.  **Live Preview:** Instantly displays the processing object to ensure accuracy.

+**Installation:**
+This tool is currently shared as an open-source project and is not listed on official app stores.
+To use it, please download this repository, enable "Developer mode" in Edge, and install it manually via the "Load unpacked" option.